adaltas/node-csv-docs/src/md/parse/options.md

   If true, detect and exclude the byte order mark (BOM) from the CSV input if present.
 * [`cast`](/parse/options/cast/) (boolean|function)
   _Since version 2.2.0_
   Alter the value of a field.
-If true, the parser will attempt to convert input string to native types.
-If a function, receive the value as first argument, a context as second argument and return a new value.
+If true, the parser will attempt to convert input strings to native types.
+A function must return the new value and the received arguments are the value to cast and the context object.
 This option was named `auto_parse` until version 2.
 * `cast_date` (boolean|function)
   _Since version 1.0.5_
   If true, the parser will attempt to convert input string to dates.
-If a function, receive the value as argument and return a new value.
+A function return a new value and the receive argument is the value to cast.
 It requires the `cast` option to be active.
 This option was named `auto_parse_date` until version 2.
 Be careful, it relies on [`Date.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).
 * [`columns`](/parse/options/columns/) (array|boolean|function)
   _Since early days_
   Generate records as object literals instead of arrays.
 List of fields as an array, a user defined callback accepting the first line and returning the column names, or `true` if auto-discovered in the first CSV line.
 Defaults to `null`.
 Affects the result data set in the sense that records will be objects instead of arrays.
 A value "false" "null", or "undefined" inside the column array skips the column from the output.